marcoguerri/marcoguerri.github.io/_posts/2023-11-16-throughput-iscsi.markdown

 1.5+0.87+1.5+1.5+(1984/64)*0.87+1.5+7.3+8 = 49.14 ms (20.4 IOPS, 40.8 MiB/s)
 ```

-The actual throughtput in this configuration is 42 MiB/s, so the projection diverges by ~3%.
+The actual throughput in this configuration is 42 MiB/s, so the projection diverges by ~3%.

 Projections
 =======